vodik/powersave/README.md

 Included here is a systemd service file, various config-lets and a few utilities to set or control certain power saving features.
 I set as much as I can statically on boot; I think its silly to increase power consumption simply because I'm on AC power.
+This is integrated with my [backlight utilizes][backlight].

 A `PKGBUILD` is included as a convenience.